 Types of COVID-19 tests

-There are currently three main types of COVID-19 tests available: Nucleic acid amplification tests, antigen tests, and antibody tests.
-Your pediatrician can help describe what each test can and cannot do, and when tests can be most useful.
+There are currently two main types of COVID-19 tests available to detect a current infection: molecular tests and antigen tests.
+Your pediatrician can help describe what each test can and cannot do, and when tests can be most useful for your child's situation.

-Polymerase chain reaction (PCR) tests, which are highly accurate.
-A PCR test authorized or approved by the U.S. Food and Drug Administration (FDA) is considered the “gold standard" to determine if a child has an active COVID-19 infection.
+Polymerase chain reaction (PCR) tests.
+These are highly accurate.
+A PCR test authorized or approved by the U.S. Food and Drug Administration (FDA) is considered the "gold standard" to determine if a child has an active COVID-19 infection.
+It can detect COVID-19 variants, including the